KostasAndroulidakis/kostasandroulidakis/README.md

 Currently learning **Python**.

-I realized that **Electrical Engineering and Computer Science** fascinate me more than music.
+I realized that **Electrical Engineering and Computer Science** fascinates me more than music.

 Before that, I spent twelve years in the music industry, earning some **Gold** and **Platinum Records**.